 Loss of Companionship and/or Consortium.
 Sometimes accident injuries cause disabilities that prevent you from enjoying time with your family.
-If you cannot take part in family activities and events, including something as minor as sitting at the dining room table for dinner with your family, you could recover compensation for loss of companionship.
+If you cannot take part in family activities and events, including something as common as sitting at the dining room table for dinner with your family, you could recover compensation for the loss of companionship.

 Additionally, if you can no longer have a physical relationship with your spouse, you could recover compensation for loss of consortium.

 Loss of Use.
-Some trip and slip or fall accidents could cause you to lose the use of a body part, such as a hand or foot.
+Some slip and fall accidents could cause you to lose the use of a body part, such as a hand or foot.
 And some could cause the loss of use of bodily functions, such as your eyesight or bladder function.
 These injuries could be direct or indirect.
 You might damage the body part or function in the incident, and doctors might not have the ability to repair the damaged body part or function.
 You could receive compensation for these types of injuries, especially if doctors believe they are long-term or permanent.

 Inconvenience.
 Some people do their own shopping, house cleaning, home repair and maintenance, lawn maintenance, and other chores.
-Some disabilities you might sustain in a trip or slip and fall incident could prevent you from doing these chores, which means that you have to hire someone to do them for you.
+Some disabilities you sustain in a trip or slip and fall incident could prevent you from doing these chores, which means that you have to hire someone to do them for you.

 Always retain an attorney when you are injured and need to seek compensation because:

 Additionally, the insurance company also knows that you are more likely to abandon settlement negotiations sooner and go to litigation if you have an attorney.
 Insurance companies do not like to go to court because of the increased risk of paying a significant amount more than a fair and reasonable amount you might have settled for.

 At Nicolet Law, our initial case evaluation is free.
 We also work on a contingency basis, which means that you do not pay attorneys’ fees unless we win your case.
 When we meet for your initial case evaluation, we will go over the potential expenses for a trip or slip and fall case.
-We do not hide any expenses and will let you know the cost of depositions, expert witnesses, investigators, filing fees, and anything else.
+We do not hide any expenses and will let you know the cost of depositions, expert witnesses, investigators, and filing fees and answer all your questions.